BluWizard10/creator-docs/Docs/docs/avatars/avatar-performance-ranking-system.md

 - 64 [PhysBones](/avatars/avatar-dynamics/physbones) collider checks
 - 16 [Avatar Dynamics Contacts](/avatars/avatar-dynamics/contacts)

-If this cap is exceeded on Android, all [Avatar Dynamics](/avatars/avatar-dynamics) components will be removed from the avatar, even if Show Avatar is enabled.
+If this cap is exceeded on Android or iOS, all [Avatar Dynamics](/avatars/avatar-dynamics) components will be removed from the avatar, even if Show Avatar is enabled!
 :::danger

-**"Show Avatar" for Very Poor avatars functionality may be removed in the future, and Very Poor avatars may be removed from Android entirely.** Please keep this in mind when creating avatars for VRChat on Android.
+**"Show Avatar" for Very Poor avatars functionality is removed on both Android and iOS mobile devices, as Very Poor avatars cause various performance issues in VRChat on mobile.** Please keep this in mind when creating avatars for VRChat on Android or iOS.

+You can use "Show Avatar" on Meta Quest, however keep in mind it may be entirely removed in the future at any time.
 :::

 | Avatar Quality                                                            | Excellent          | Good         | Medium       | Poor         |